 When is the last day to register?

 Students may register for classes until the first day of the semester.
-Late registration begins the first day of class.
-Students may register late for a class, with the instructor's approval, provided that the class has not met more than once.
+Late registration begins the first day of the semester and runs through the end of the drop/add period identified in the Academic Calendar.
+Students may register late for a class, with the instructor's written approval, provided that the class has not met more than once.
 However, students who register late often risk a course being closed.
-Specific dates for the drop/add period are listed in the online Academic Calendar.

 How to I withdraw from a course?

-Notify the Registrar's Office in writing that you wish to withdraw from a course.
-Use the withdrawal form found on our website.
-The tuition refund policy is outlined in the college catalog found online at http://www.hood.edu/catalog and deadlines are listed in the Academic Calendar.
+Notify the Registrar's Office in writing by submitting the Course Withdrawal Form by deadlines outlined in the Academic Calendar.
+The tuition refund policy is established by the Accounting office.
 It is the student's responsibility to know the deadlines for withdrawal.